cssbell6/projects/README.md

 # projects
-Projects from my Freshman year
+This repository just includes what I believe were my best projects from my Freshman year.